ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ## Gameplay Explanation

 The main goal of the game is to reach your ship while collecting as much energy as possible to refuel it.
 However you will be competeing against an opposing player.
-Mechanics such as grabbing and throwing are at your disposal to gain the upperhand against your opponent.
+Mechanics such as grabbing, throwing, and dashing are at your disposal to gain the upperhand against your opponent.
 Movement is also a huge part of this game and serves are a core gameplay mechnaic.
 Borrowing the omnidirectional dash from Celeste it servers as an extra tool for the player to traverse the deadly level and out run their opponent.
-There are also power ups to level the playing field such as a speed boost or strength up.
+There are also power ups to level the playing field such as a speed boost or shrinking.

+## Suggestions

+We suggest playing the game with another player.
+First off by going to the controls menu to get familiar with the player's abilities.
+Once both players are ready, play the main game.

+If you want to test the game's mechanics or experiment, feel free to do it in the playground (a safe non-chaotic environment).
+You can find it in the extras menu.

 # Main Roles